brentyJ/EhkoForge/README.md

 6. **Forge** — Accept/reject to shape your Ehko

 ### ReCog Engine (Specified, Not Yet Implemented)
-The **Recursive Cognition Engine** is a designed orchestration layer for iterative meaning-making:
+The **Recursive Cognition Engine** is a designed orchestration layer for iterative insight processing:
 - **Extraction Loop** — Extract ingots from raw content with multiple passes
 - **Correlation Loop** — Find patterns across ingots, link to Identity Pillars
 - **Integration Loop** — Convert accepted ingots to personality layers